Beethoven avec Jan Lisiecki

 Vous trouverez ci-dessous plus d’informations sur ce projet en Français:

 It was above all Beethoven’s Fourth Piano Concerto that became a career accelerator for Jan Lisiecki, one of the shooting stars among young pianists who signed an exclusive agreement with Deutsche Grammophon at the tender age of 15.
 In 2012, he stepped in at short notice in Bologna with the Orchestra Mozart under Claudio Abbado after Martha Argerich had cancelled.
-Four years later, the Canadian made his Carnegie Hall debut with this work, and finally, in a guest appearance at Tokyo’s Suntory Hall, he conducted an orchestra from the piano for the first time.
+Four years later, the Canadian made his Carnegie Hall debut with this work, and finally, in a guest appearance at Tokyo’s Suntory Hall, he directed an orchestra from the piano for the first time.
 “Concentration and tension form a special challenge in this concerto,” says Lisiecki.
-In the meantime, he already performed the cycle several times and has all five concertos firmly in his repertoire.
-A cycle, really?
-“Beethoven certainly did not conceive these works as such.
-Nevertheless, they belong together because they show such a differentiated picture of the composer.”
+In the meantime, he had already performed the cycle several times and has all five concertos firmly in his repertoire.

 Jan Lisiecki’s interpretations and technique speak to a maturity beyond his age.
 At 27, the Canadian performs over a hundred yearly concerts worldwide, and has worked closely with conductors such as Antonio Pappano, Yannick Nézet-Séguin, Daniel Harding, Manfred Honeck, and Claudio Abbado (†).